 Flying Business Class on Thai Airways is always a bit of a special treat, no matter how many times you fly, and if you paid for your ticket or got it with your long-saved mileage.
 There is a pretty big difference in perks between domestic and international business classes.
 (Click here to read about flying on Thai Airways First Class)

-When flying with Thai airways, the first benefit you will appreciate almost every time is the Royal Orchid Check In counter, which rarely has more than 1 or 2 persons in front of you.
+When flying with Thai Airways, the first benefit you will appreciate almost every time is the Royal Orchid Check-In counter, which rarely has more than 1 or 2 persons in front of you.
 On busy days it’s a real blessing.

-Of course on an international flight you get a fast track luggage check and immigration with very few people in front of you and a staff maybe a little more smiling than at domestic X-ray check.
+Of course on an international flight, you get a fast-track luggage check and immigration with very few people in front of you and staff maybe a little more smiling than at a domestic X-ray check.

 The queue as a business class is a little random, some days they call business passengers on a separate lane but most of the time it would be the same lane which makes you force your way through the entire queue of other passengers… which is a little embarrassing.
 There is no separate sitting area.

-The crew on board is more experienced, always attentive and friendly, and often addresses to you by your first name (the polite way, using Khun in front, like Khun Willy).
-You’ll be served a glass of Champagne with a cold towel as soon as you are seated… best way to start a long flight.
+The crew always welcomes you on board very nicely, often with special attention and a few personal words.
+The crew on board is experienced, always attentive and friendly, and often addresses to you by your first name (the polite way, using Khun in front, like Khun Willy).
+You’ll be served a glass of Champagne with a cold towel as soon as you are seated; the best way to start a long flight.

-A 380 comes with WiFi, 5 first Mb free then 4.99 $ for next 5 Mb, up to 35 $ for 100 Mb.
+Airbus A 380 comes with WiFi, 5 first Mb free then 4.99 $ for the next 5 Mb, and up to 35 $ for 100 Mb.
 It’s not much but who doesn’t want to send a selfie from up there with the line ‘Guess where I am messaging from?’
 By the time you send the photo to prove it, your credit is already expired.
 One thing is sure, Wi-Fi is here to stay and it will get cheaper and cheaper.